 4. Float down a lazy river

 One of the perks of living where people vacation is that we’ve got pretty awesome resort pools and lazy rivers right in our backyard.
-Lazy rivers and pools are for hotel guests only, but some resorts offer access when you purchase a day pass or spa treatment.
-Other resorts with epic lazy rivers include JW Marriott Orlando Grande Lakes, Reunion Resort, Omni Orlando Resort at ChampionsGate, Hilton Orlando, and Hilton Orlando Bonnet Creek.
+Lazy rivers and pools are typically exclusive for hotel guests, but some resorts offer access when you purchase a day pass or spa treatment.

 5. Tackle the Disney monorail pub crawl

-Disney’s monorail is free to ride and stops at Magic Kingdom, Epcot, and three Disney resorts: Disney’s Contemporary Resort, Disney’s Polynesian Village Resort, and Disney’s Grand Floridian Resort & Spa.
+Disney’s monorail is free to ride and stops at Magic Kingdom, Epcot, and three Disney resorts: Disney’s Contemporary Resort, Disney’s Polynesian Village Resort (monorail temporarily unavailable), and Disney’s Grand Floridian Resort & Spa.
 Your best bet is to use a ride share service.
 Start off the day with a dining reservation at the resort of your choice and ride the monorail to each resort from there.
-Valet parking is $25 and available at all three resorts.
 When in doubt, call ahead to confirm the parking policy for non-resort guests.
 Check out our Monorail Pub Crawl itinerary for the best date night spots.

 6. Go bioluminescent kayaking under the stars

-Words can’t describe the magical, one of a kind experience of kayaking during bioluminescence season.
+For a totally unique summer date idea, words can’t describe the magical experience of kayaking during bioluminescence season.
 Just a short drive from Orlando, the Merritt Island National Wildlife Refuge is a hotbed of bioluminescent activity in the summer months.
 Watch in awe as the waters come alive with a blue glow in response to the tiniest disturbance.
 There’s no nearby light pollution, so you’ll also enjoy fantastic views of the night sky.
-Both A Day Away Kayak Tours and Get Up and Go Kayaking offer bioluminescent tours.
-The latter offers tours in completely clear kayaks, offering you an unobstructed view of the bright bioluminescence next to and below you in the water.

 Nothing beats a scoop of ice cream (or four) on a hot day.
 Kelly’s Homemade Ice Cream in Audubon Park has tons of homemade ice cream flavors (I recommend the Mexican chocolate) but one of the best items on the menu is the ice cream flight.
 Choose four flavors and get a scoop of each, served up in mini waffle cone cups in a cupcake tray.